Title III: Strengthening Institutions Program

 Goals & Strategies for Achievement

-East Central College has identified goals in the areas of academic programs (AP), institutional management (IM), and fiscal stability (FS), as well as specific strategies to achieve each goal.
+East Central College has identified goals in the areas of advising and coaching capabilities, faculty/staff training and resources, student support, and fiscal stability, with specific strategies contributing to each.

 • Establish a holistic student support and advising model, including a focus on collaboration between Success Coaches and Academic Advisors.